 Teaching Fellow in Performance

 Amy is Teaching Fellow in Performance at King's College London, as well as Lecturer in Postgraduate Studies at the Royal Academy of Music.
 She read music at King’s College London, concurrently undertaking her practical studies in violin at the Royal Academy of Music.
 She received her PhD from King’s College London, working with Prof. Daniel Leech-Wilkinson (supported by an AHRC Collaborative Doctoral Award linked to the CHARM project).
-She went on to lecture at the Royal College of Music for three years, before joining the Academy in 2014 and King's in 2016.
+She then went on to lecture at the Royal College of Music for three years, before joining the Royal Academy of Music (University of London) in 2014 and King’s College London in 2016.

-She has been invited to give colloquia, lectures and workshops at Princeton University, King’s College London, The Institute of Musical Research (CMPCP/IMR Seminars), the Smithsonian Institution (Washington), Goldsmith’s (University of London), the Royal College of Music, the Royal Conservatoire of Scotland (formerly RSAMD), the Utrecht Early Music Festival symposium, and the Royal College of Art (AcrossRCA ‘Walkative’).
+She has been a pre-concert speaker at the Wigmore Hall, and has been interviewed for BBC Radio 3’s CD Review.
+She has been invited to give colloquia, lectures and workshops at: Princeton University, University of Oxford, King’s College London, The Institute of Musical Research (CMPCP/IMR Seminars), the Smithsonian Institution (Washington), Golsdsmith’s (University of London), the Royal College of Music, the Royal Conservatoire of Scotland, the Utrecht Early Music Festival symposium, and the Royal College of Art (AcrossRCA ‘Walkative’).

-Her research interests revolve around performance practice and recordings, and by definition involve a focus on the 20th and 21st centuries and the cultural contexts of music-making.
-Her doctoral research, which is currently being prepared for publication, is an ethnographic and analytical study of classical music-making, focused on the conductor Sir Charles Mackerras.
+Amy’s research interests revolve around recordings and performance practice, and by definition involve a focus on the 20th and 21st centuries and the cultural contexts of music-making.
+Her work focuses particularly on musicians’ experiences in the recording studio and in live performance contexts, and on raising questions about creative agency and collaborative working practices.
+She has been involved with several AHRC-funded research projects, and her book (Routledge, forthcoming 2021), partly based on her doctoral research, is an ethnographic and analytical study of classical music-making, focused on the conductor Sir Charles Mackerras.
 She has investigated his recordings and live performances, exploring the issues that arise when comparing these different performance situations.
 In addition to detailed analysis of the performances, there is a strong contextual aspect to this research which involves interviewing Sir Charles himself, the musicians, producers, and engineers he worked with, and fieldwork observation of the rehearsal, concert, and recording processes.
-Amy’s interests in both the contextual and practical aspects of music extend beyond her research; she balances her academic work with her career both as a performer and violin teacher.
+Amy’s interests in both the contextual and practical aspects of music extend beyond her research; her academic career has been balanced with her work both as a performer and violin teacher.

-- Blier-Carruthers, Amy, ‘The Problem of Perfection in Classical Recording – The Performer’s Perspective’, Musical Quarterly (OUP), (forthcoming, 2017).
+- ‘The Problem of Perfection in Classical Recording: The Performer’s Perspective’, Musical Quarterly (Oxford University Press, forthcoming Summer 2020).
+[Article]

-- Blier-Carruthers, Amy, Kolkowski, Aleks, and Miller, Duncan, ‘The Art and Science of Acoustic Recording: Re-enacting Arthur Nikisch and the Berlin Philharmonic Orchestra’s landmark 1913 recording of Beethoven’s Fifth Symphony’, in The Science Museum Group Journal, Issue 3: Communications, Spring 2015. http://journal.sciencemuseum.ac.uk/browse/issue-03/the-art-and-science-of-acoustic-recording/
+- ‘The Art and Science of Acoustic Recording: Re-enacting Arthur Nikisch and the Berlin Philharmonic Orchestra’s landmark 1913 recording of Beethoven’s Fifth Symphony’, Amy Blier-Carruthers, Aleks Kolkowski, and Duncan Miller, in The Science Museum Group Journal, Issue 3: Communications, Spring 2015. http://journal.sciencemuseum.ac.uk/browse/issue-03/the-art-and-science-of-acoustic-recording/ [Article]